TheHive-Project/docs/docs/TheHive/Installation and configuration/Installation/installation_guide.md

 !!!
 Warning

-    We do not recommend that configuration for production servers.
+    We recommend using or playing with Beta version **for testing purpose only**.

 ### Configuration